As an Amazon Associate we earn from qualifying purchases.

 Does It Hurt to Wear a Bra With Costochondritis?

-Wearing the wrong kind of bra can add to the pain of costochondritis.
-Some people prefer not wearing one if they are experiencing pain.
+Wearing the wrong kind of bra can add to the chronic pain of costochondritis.
+Some people prefer not wearing one if the bra hurts.
 However, there are some people who can deal with costochondritis better when they are wearing the right bra.

 Can Your Bra Cause Rib Pain?

-Yes, if your bra is too tight or pressing against your ribs.
+Yes, if a sports bra is too constricting or pressing against your ribs.
 The compression can cause too much pressure on the ribs causing pain on the nerves, muscles, blood vessels, and even to the bones.
 If this happens very often you may develop skin irritation and even joint and muscle pain.

 What Causes Pain When Wearing a Bra?

-The pain can be caused by an unsupportive and uncomfortable bra.
-An ill-fitting bra – which can be too loose or too tight, can also cause a lot of pain.
+The pain can be caused by unsupportive or uncomfortable sports bras.
+An ill-fitting model which can be too loose or too constricting, can also cause a lot of discomfort.

-The best bra for costochondritis should be able to protect your chest and back from further pain.
-Your bra should be supportive and comfortable enough by having the right amount of elasticity and breathability.
+The right bra for costochondritis should be able to protect your torso.
+Your bras should be supportive and comfortable enough by having the right amount of elasticity and breathability.
 The band and straps should also be wide enough to give you more support.